edejesus196/dsc-mod-1-project-v2-1-nyc01-dtsc-ft-080320/README.md

 I used Plotly's libraries to help visualize the information I had gathered with the data.
 I also created appealing plots with a consistent theme for the presentation.

-Link to pdf slides: [blue_text](https://drive.google.com/file/d/1imRRrwBnt78CSwnmIpuQZSVq77yI-7Xf/view?usp=sharing)
+Link to pdf slides: [Click Here](https://drive.google.com/file/d/1imRRrwBnt78CSwnmIpuQZSVq77yI-7Xf/view?usp=sharing)